Tulsa Oklahoma, USA Travel Guide

 Do not miss the opportunity to try authentic Oklahoma barbecue.
 It is a regional specialty, deeply rooted in local culture.

 Visit Mother Road Market for a taste of many local Tulsa eateries under one roof.
-It is a great way to sample diverse cuisines.
+It is an excellent way to sample diverse cuisines.

 Tulsa's food scene ranges from informal to upscale.